 I was really impressed by their 2020 line of bmx bikes.
 To me, most of them seemed really expensive, but were built really well.
 Some bikes were over the $700 price point, but you were getting all of the top parts.

-Read my 2020 Fly reviews here: https://dougsterbob.com/category/bmx-brands/fly/
+Read my 2020 Fly reviews here: https://dougsterbob.com/category/bmx-brands/fly/Opens in a new tab.

-Shop Fly parts on sourcebmx.com
+Shop Fly parts on sourcebmx.comOpens in a new tab.

 4. WeThePeople